 Assault Bodily Injury-Family Member Charge

 Are you dealing with an arrest for Assault Bodily Injury-Family Member in Tarrant County?
-If so, you know you are currently facing a potentially embarrassing outcome that can affect all areas of your life, but did you know it can also prevent you from having your records sealed, having contact with your children and owning a firearm.
+If so, you know you are currently facing a potentially embarrassing outcome that can affect all areas of your life, but did you know it can also prevent you from having your records sealed, having contact with your children and

 Also, if a second offense ever occurs, regardless how much time has passed, result in up to ten years in prison.
 These cases are particularly intricate and require a knowledgeable Assault-Family Member Defense Attorney who can prevent one mistake or misunderstanding from ruining your life.

 Assault Bodily Injury-Family Member (Assault Bodily Injury-FM) or Domestic Violence?

 According to the Texas penal code, assault includes violence or the threat of violence on any person or persons and can be punishable as a misdemeanor to a felony offense, depending on the specifics of the case.